- Russian-Turkey Natural Gas Pipeline (West Line)

 The project is a pipeline system consisting of the offshore section and the onshore section, which will be constructed to supply the natural gas to the Republic of Turkey from the Russian Federation as well as to supply the Russian gas to Europe through the territory of Republic of Turkey.
 The construction and operation of the two pipelines in the offshore section will be carried out by the Russian Federation.
-One of the lines in the onshore section will solely supply natural gas to the Republic of Turkey and will be constructed by BOTAS as part of national transmission system.
+One of the lines on the onshore section will solely supply natural gas to the Republic of Turkey and will be constructed by BOTAS as part of national transmission system.
 The second pipeline on the onshore section will supply gas to Europe and a new company, which will be established by the companies of the two countries with a partnership of 50% share, will carry out the construction and operation of the second pipeline.

-The natural gas disputes between the Russian Federation and Ukraine over the past years have caused the supply of gas from the West Line to Turkey to be cut off from time to time and this situation jeopardizes the security of the energy supply of Turkey, especially in the winter months.
-Within the scope of TurkStream, upon the commissioning of pipeline to be constructed solely to supply gas to Turkey, 14 billion cubic meters of gas purchased from West Line will be delivered to Turkey via TurkStream without any change of terms and conditions of existing contracts.
-Thus, it will be ensured that the gas transported directly from Russian Federation to Turkey without the use of the transmission system of another country will not be exposed to possible interruptions from third parties.
+The natural gas disputes between the Russian Federation and Ukraine over the past years have caused the supply of gas from the West Line to Turkey to be cut off from time to time and this situation jeopardizes the security of the energy supply of Turkey, especially during winter.
+Within the scope of TurkStream, upon the commissioning of pipeline to be constructed solely to supply gas to Turkey, 14 billion m3 of gas purchased from delivered through West Line will be delivered to Turkey via TurkStream without any change in the terms and conditions of existing contracts.
+Thus, it will be ensured that the gas transported directly from Russian Federation to Turkey without the use of the transmission system of another country will not be exposed to possible interruptions caused by third parties.